 - •Eliminate your foreign transaction fees with Airwallex Borderless Visa Cards

-When you run a business, making purchases and payments are inevitable.
+When you run a business, making purchases and payments is inevitable.
 After all, as the trite saying goes, you’ve got to make money to spend money.

 When you’re in the early stages of your business, or if you’re a relatively small operation, using your own cash or credit card can be enough for you to rely on.
 If you’re diligent you can stay on top of your invoices, keep your receipts, make your payments on time, and track your spending accurately.

 But as your business grows, so too do your payment needs.
 The volume of payments you’re making will increase.
-There are more requirements, more levels of financial reporting required, and you can easily lose oversight of your spend.
+There are more requirements, and more levels of financial reporting required, and you can easily lose oversight of your spending.

 While you may have the necessary financial roles in place to manage your funds, it’s inevitable that it starts to become a much more complex process.